 There is no doubt that Yas Waterworld is one of the best places to visit with family.
 Yas Waterworld is a part of the entertainment district of Yas Island.
 There are a lot of other attractions around it.
 But you won’t be able to cover all of them in one day.
 So my advice is to spend one full day to enjoy Yas Waterworld.

 A city in Abu Dhabi planned and built from scratch.
 Masdar has the potential to be the very first futuristic city by all means.
-The focus has been given on making the city sustainable and environmentally friendly as possible.
+The focus has been given to making the city as sustainable and environmentally friendly as possible.
 The government planned Masdar to be a zero-carbon, zero-waste city.

 The location of Masdar city is near Abu Dhabi International airport.
 Although the construction is still underway, it is open to public visits.
 There is no ticket or entry fee.
 You can drive your car there.
 Park your car and get inside the unmanned pods to see the sci-fi inspired architecture.
 Cars are not allowed inside the city.
 A network of PRTs (Personal rapid transport) will carry out all the internal mobility.